-Generally, agents must maintain confidential information about their clients.
-"Confidential information" is information communicated to the agent or the agent's Principal Broker by the buyer or seller of one to four residential units regarding the real property transaction, including but not limited to price, terms, financial qualifications, or motivation to buy or sell.
+Generally, licensees must maintain confidential information about their clients.
+"Confidential information" is information communicated to a real estate licensee or the licensee's agent by the buyer or seller of one to four residential units regarding the real property transaction, including but not limited to price, terms, financial qualifications or motivation to buy or sell.
 "Confidential information" does not mean information that:

-- a.
-The buyer instructs the agent or the agent's Principal Broker to disclose about the buyer to the seller, or the seller instructs the agent or the agent's Principal Broker to disclose about the seller to the buyer; and - b.
-The agent or the agent's Principal Broker knows or should know failure to disclose would constitute fraudulent representation.
+- (1) The buyer instructs the licensee or the licensee's agent to disclose about the buyer to the seller, or the seller instructs the licensee or the licensee's agent to disclose about the seller to the buyer; and - (2) The licensee or the licensee's agent knows or should know failure to disclose would constitute fraudulent representation.

-Duties and Responsibilities of Seller's Agent
+Duties and Responsibilities of a Seller's Agent

 Under a written listing agreement to sell property, an agent represents only the seller unless the seller agrees in writing to allow the agent to also represent the buyer.

 An agent who represents only the seller owes the following affirmative duties to the seller, the other parties and the other parties' agents involved in a real estate transaction:

-- 1. To deal honestly and in good faith; - To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - 3.
-To disclose material facts known by the agent and not apparent or readily ascertainable to a party;
+- (1) To deal honestly and in good faith; - (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - (3) To disclose material facts known by the agent and not apparent or readily ascertainable to a party.